songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 sectionnumber: 2.1
 ---

-Right now we have a fully functioning application, but we wan't to run it a secure as possible.
-In docker we would make sure to run as an unprivileged user, drop unnecessary capabilites and use a Mandatory Access Control System like AppArmor.
+Right now we have a fully functioning application, but we want to run it as securely as possible.
+In Docker, we would make sure to run as an unprivileged user, drop unnecessary capabilities and use a Mandatory Access Control System like AppArmor.
 Let us apply that to Kubernetes!

 In Kubernetes, the SecurityContext defines security-related settings for both Pods and individual Containers.
 It allows you to control various security aspects of your workloads, such as user permissions, capabilities, and Linux security features (like SELinux, AppArmor, and seccomp).